Skip to content

 1. Rater Bias in Performance Reviews

-Rater bias, also known as rating bias, is when you allow your pre-existing biases to affect your evaluation of an employee, resulting in a biased performance appraisal.
+Rater bias, also known as rating bias, is when you allow your pre-existing biases to affect your evaluation of an employee, resulting in a biased performance review.

 A rater performance bias example might be when a manager evaluates skills they’re not good at highly.
 Or they might rate employees lower for skills that they have mastered themselves.
 This can have a hugely detrimental impact on performance data as scores end up being more of a reflection of the manager conducting the review, rather than the employee being reviewed.